dell/csm-docs/content/docs/getting-started/helmmodules/replication/install-repctl.md

 > **_NOTE:_**  The repctl commands only have to be run from one Kubernetes cluster.
 Repctl does the appropriate configuration on both clusters, when installing replication with it.

-You can start using Container Storage Modules (CSM) for Replication with help from `repctl` using these simple steps:
+You can start using Container Storage Modules for Replication with help from `repctl` using these simple steps:

 1. Prepare admin Kubernetes clusters configs
 2. Add admin configs as clusters to `repctl`: